How to Fix Your Leaking Whirlpool Washer - SimplySwider.com

 Whirlpool Door Seal

-The door seal is a rubber fixture attached to the door that prevents water from spilling out during a cycle.
+The door seal, a rubber fixture attached to the door, keeps water inside the washer during a cycle.

-Wipe down your Whirlpool washer with a damp cloth and remove any foreign objects or stuck fabric that might be obstructing the door seal.
+Clean your Whirlpool washer with a damp cloth and remove any debris or fabric that might be obstructing the door seal.

 4. Replace the Broken Motor Coupling